Top 10 Guitar Amps for Beginners

 - Line 6 Spider Classic 15, priced at about $120, is a popular 15-watt modeling amp with a single 8″ speaker.
 Line 6 amps are known to have strong volume output, but personally we think the sound is not as good as the top 4 amps listed here.
 Compared to similar beginner amps it’s a little on the heavy side.
 While it’s simple enough to plug in and get started, managing the controls can be a daunting task for new players.
 Dimensionally it is 16″ tall, 15″ wide and 9″ deep, with a weight of 17 pounds.

 - Fender Rumble 25, priced at about $100, is a solid 25-watt beginner bass amp with a single 8″ speaker.
 This well-built combo amp has excellent sound-shaping with a 3-band EQ and built-in overdrive.
 Dimensionally it is 15″ tall, 15″ wide and 11″ deep, with a weight of 21 pounds.

 - Yamaha THR5 Desktop, priced at about $200, is a 10-watt modeling combo amp with two 3″ speakers.
 This amp offers a lot of functionality, decent sound and a battery-powered mode for portability.
-It has one input jack, auxillary jack, headphone jack, USB connection, and a built-in tuner.
-It has standard volume and tone controls with four modulation effects and four delay/reverb effects.
+It has one input jack, an auxiliary jack, a headphone jack, a USB connection, and a built-in tuner.
+It has standard volume and tone controls with four modulation effects and four delays/reverb effects.
 Dimensionally it is 7″ tall, 11″ wide and 5″ deep, with a weight of 5 pounds.

-Some other beginner amps you may find that we do not recommend are Aslin Dane, Behringer, Crate, Danelectro, Drive, Esteban, Johnson, Laney, Roland, Rougue, Silvertone, and Squier.
+Some other beginner amps you may find that we do not recommend are Aslin Dane, Behringer, Crate, Danelectro, Drive, Esteban, Johnson, Laney, Roland, Rogue, Silvertone, and Squier.